bidfx/bidfx-api-cpp/README.md

 This document describes the BidFX Public API for C++.
 The C++ API is written purely in C++17.
 All of the code examples below are also presented in C++.

-We use the tag *Public* to indicated that, unlike our many private APIs, this API is designed and maintained for public use by BidFX clients.
+We use the tag *Public* to indicated that, this API is designed and maintained for public use by BidFX clients.
-The implies a degree of support, API stability and futute compatibility appropriate to client usage.
+Being *public* implies a degree of support, API stability and futute compatibility appropriate to client usage.

-### API Features

-The C++ API is predominantly a realtime price API.
-It supports the following features:

- - FX streaming executable prices (RFS)
- - FX request for quote (RFQ)
- - FX and Futures trading from C++ is available via the REST.

-Most users of the API will trade against the subscribed prices.
-This is achieved by making RESTful requests to post orders via the BidFX REST API.
-The REST API is easily accessed using C++.

 ### Realtime Price feeds